Fallon responds to Trump criticism: "Why are you tweeting me?"

 Breaking News Emails

-Late-night host Jimmy Fallon used his opening monologue on Monday’s edition of NBC’s “The Tonight Show” to address Twitter attacks against him by President Donald Trump.
+Late-night host Jimmy Fallon used his opening monologue Monday on NBC’s “The Tonight Show” to address Twitter attacks against him by President Donald Trump.

-Trump had tweeted at Fallon, telling him to “be a man” and “stop whimpering” after Fallon expressed regret in an interview about ruffling the then-candidate’s hair on a Sept.
-15, 2016 episode of the show.
+Trump tweeted that Fallon should “be a man” and “stop whimpering” after Fallon expressed regret in an interview about ruffling the then-candidate’s hair on a Sept.
+15, 2016, episode.

 “When I saw Trump had insulted me on Twitter, I was going to tweet back immediately, but then I thought I had more important things to do.”